 However, a well thought out example has the potential to sway hearts and minds.
 In the vast majority of cases, people enjoy stories, so your student should tell theirs in their “why I deserve this scholarship” essay.
 Encourage them to take people on a journey instead of using clichés.
 It will be significantly more impactful, and can dramatically improve their odds of being selected.

 If you and your student are working on the scholarship application process, make sure you don’t miss our free scholarship training.
 It’s about 45 to 60 minutes long and I cover exactly where you can find more scholarships your student is actually eligible for and are legitimate.
 Grab your spot here: 6 Steps to Quickly Securing Scholarships for College

 Look to the Future

 Scholarship committees don’t just want to know where your student has come from; they also want to know where they are going.
-Along with discussing their accomplishments, your child should also include details about their goals and how the scholarship can help them reach them.
+Along with discussing their accomplishments, your child should also include details about their career goals and how the scholarship can help them reach them.

 To create an effective scholarship essay, your child will need to look beyond simply getting their degree.
-For example, do they have a career in mind?
+For example, do they have a future career in mind?
 Do they want to change the world in some way?
 Is there something they are hoping to achieve outside of academia?

-Once your student has an idea of where they want to go, they need to explain how the scholarship can enable them to get there.
+Once your student has an idea of where they want to go, they need to explain how the can enable them to get there.
 For example, giving them the ability to attend a school with a rigorous and respected program in a relevant field that would otherwise be unaffordable could be a pertinent point.